OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 ### 2. Tips and tricks for writing code and debugging .NET Core on Linux and Docker

-As we progressed through the .NET Core port, we also learned how to code, test, and debug problems with Windows and the Windows Subsystem for Linux (WSL), Linux, and Docker.
+As we progressed through the .NET Core port, we also learned how to code, test, and debug problems with Windows, Windows Subsystem for Linux (WSL), Linux, and Docker.
 Historically, our team all developed on Windows, but this has evolved into individuals coding on Windows, Linux, and macOS, and as a result, we've learned several lessons:

 **Running as non-root or non-admin**